Hello to all of my fellow anime lovers!

 420th Anime- Golden Kamuy 2nd Season- Gotta say, the 2nd season is a huge improvement compared to the 1st season.
 Better animation, pacing, character development, yep, it has a lot.
 I still wish they'd cover more of Sugimoto's backstory though.
 Need more of Tanigaki and Inkarmat's romance.
 Now with what's happened to the cast of characters I bet people are going to be impatiently waiting for the 3rd season.
 For people looking for a new seinen series to get into, I definitely recommend this series!

 430th Anime- Pokemon Movie 21: The Power of Us- The new pokemon movie that came out in 2018.
 I appreciate the nostalgia this pokemon movie gives me, although at the same time, its a basic plot full of basic characters given their set roles in the story.
 Personally I still think that Legend of Lucario is still the best pokemon movie though.
 And the movie plots are nothing compared to the writing of Pokemon Adventure, the way characters are developed like Ruby.
-All in all, The Power of Us is a nice movie, I just think that it wasn't as perfect as it could have been.
+All in all, The Power of Us is an okay movie, I just think that it wasn't as perfect as it could have been.

 440th Anime- Spice and Wolf II- One of the first anime I have finished for the year 2019!
 I think Spice & Wolf deserves to be high there on that list of best romance anime.
 Just to see how the relationship between Holo and Lawrence develops during season 2 was enough of a reason to see it.
 Although the plotline with Eva rebelling against the church never did get resolved, I feel tempted to read the light novels now, just to see how it wraps up.
 All in all, I'm very happy with the romance and the themes of economics.
 With all the fans, I hope full-heartedly that we'll get a season 3 someday.